-This will save your time and energy as well as will allow you to achieve better results in writing even when you feel stuck.
+This will save you time and energy as well as will allow you to achieve better results in writing even when you feel stuck.

 When writing, make sure you have some privacy.
 Go to the nearest library or use your parents’ office to work in silence.

 6. Write your journal.

 All the worries you have as well as things which are bothering you should be mentioned too, as they might be a reason you can’t write at the moment.

-Apart from writing down your thoughts and dreams there, make sure to add interesting dialogues which you overheard during the day, as they might serve as a source of inspiration later.
+Apart from writing down your thoughts and dreams there, make sure to add interesting dialogues that you overheard during the day, as they might serve as a source of inspiration later.

 7. Observe people.